hypercms/hyperContentAndDigitalAssetManagementServer-Core/readme.txt

 - EXIFTOOL (for reading meta data of files)

 On client-side:
-- As Browser Internet Explorer 7+, Firefox 3+, Chrome 18+, Safari 5+ as well as Opera 9.5+ can be used. hyperCMS is 100% browser based no additional client software is required.
+- Internet Explorer 7+, Firefox 3+, Chrome 18+, Safari 5+ as well as Opera 9.5+ can be used.
+  hyperCMS is 100% browser based, no additional software is required.

 Installation: